Aero-Scan/AeroScan/README.md

 ## Overview

-AeroScan is an IoT-based system designed to monitor the Quality and Performance (Q&P) of the wireless network infrastructure at Murdoch University (MU).
-Developed for MU IT Services (ITS), this project utilizes Raspberry Pi devices deployed across campus to collect real-time network metrics, providing valuable insights into network health, identifying potential issues, and helping to ensure a reliable wireless experience for students and staff.
+AeroScan is an IoT-based system designed to monitor the Quality and Performance (Q&P) of the wireless network infrastructure.
+Developed for scanning network performance, this project utilises Raspberry Pi devices deployed across site to collect real-time network metrics, providing valuable insights into network health, identifying potential issues, and helping to ensure a reliable wireless experience for students and staff.

 The system addresses the need for automated, continuous monitoring, moving beyond manual checks and reactive troubleshooting.
-Data collected by the Raspberry Pi units is visualized through a centralized Grafana dashboard, offering ITS a clear view of network performance across different locations.
+Data collected by the Raspberry Pi units is visualized through a centralized Grafana dashboard, offering clear view of network performance across different locations.

 ## Features